-There are no additional required health effects violation notices.
+There are no additional required health effects violation notices THERE are no additional i cquii cu IIC altii CIICCIS violation 1100100

 Thank you for allowing us to continue providing your family with clean, quality water this year.
 In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.